 Conduct the general business of TTAO

-R. Scott Allen – President
+R. Scott Allen – President (2025-2027)

-R. Scott Allen holds a BFA in Theatre with an emphasis on directing from Texas State University.
+Dr. R. Scott Allen holds a BFA in Theatre with an emphasis on directing from Texas State University.
 He obtained his Masters of Education in Administration in 2001 and a Doctorate of Education in Educational Leadership in 2006 from Sam Houston State University.
 Scott is the recently retired principal of Kinder High School for Performing and Visual Arts (HSPVA) in the Houston ISD and now serves as the Executive Director for the national arts education nonprofit, Arts Schools Network (ASN).
 He was involved in OAP as a high school student and competed with nine one acts while teaching high school theatre.
 In addition to his UIL OAP involvement, Scott’s background includes theatre work in New York and community theatre in Texas.
 He believes strongly in the educational value of the UIL OAP process and feels that a positive OAP experience teaches students unlimited life lessons.

-Yvonne Phillips-Dupree – Past -President
+Yvonne Phillips-Dupree – Past -President (2025-2027)

 Yvonne J. Phillips-Dupree is a veteran of education who holds a Bachelor of Arts degree from Howard University and a Master of Fine Arts degree from UCLA with a concentration in acting.
 She is currently retired from the Houston Independent School District after having dedicated many years of tireless service.
 Previously, she taught theater arts at Ross Sterling Senior High School for over 20 years and competed five times at the U.I.L.
 One-Act Play State Meet.
 Following her tenure in the classroom, she became a School Improvement Facilitator, a Magnet Coordinator, a Literacy Coach, an Instructional Coordinator, and a College Access Coordinator.
 At present, she is a UIL One-Act Play Adjudicator, the President-Elect of the Texas Theatre Adjudicators and Officials Organization, and the Board President Emeritus of the Shabach Enterprise Fade to Black Theatre Festival.
 She has directed professionally at the Encore Theater, the Ensemble Theatre, and the Fade to Black Theater Festival in Houston, Texas

-Jill Ludington – President-Elect
+Jill Ludington – President-Elect (2025-2027)

-Amy Jordan – Communications Chair-Elect
+Amy Jordan – Communications Chair (2026-2028)

 Amy Jordan has served as Texas Thespians Chapter Director since 2012.
 Amy holds a Bachelor of Arts degree in Drama, with an emphasis in Stage Management and Design where she also holds a Master of Arts degree in Theatrical Design and Theatre Education from Texas Woman’s University.
 Before beginning her 20-year career at Denison High School in 2001, Amy spent two years as an Actors Equity Stage Manager in the Dallas/Fort Worth Area.
 She serves as the Stage Supervisor for State UIL One Act Play, a UIL One Act Play and Theatrical Design Judge, and Clinician each year.
 Amy was named Executive Director in 2021, and with the Executive Governing Board and Staff, continues to innovate, plan and implement growth and programming of Texas Thespians.

-Kim Hines – Treasurer / Historian-Elect
+Kimy Hines – Treasurer / Historian-Elect (2026-2028)

-Kimy Hines’s love for the Performing Arts dates back to childhood when she attended plays, concerts, and operas with her parents, and then staged her own musicals in the backyard featuring neighborhood children and pets.
+Kimy Hines’ love for the performing arts dates back to childhood when she attended plays, concerts, and operas with her parents, and then staged her own musicals in the backyard featuring neighborhood children and pets.
 Fast forward to adulthood: Beginning in 2000, Kim chaired and ran the Theatre program at a remote 3A/4A high school for 15 fulfilling and productive years, and she has served as an OAP adjudicator ever since.
 She is a strong believer in UIL One Act Play as the lifeblood of Theatre in Texas public schools, and she always marvels at how high school students and their directors create worlds onstage in under 47 minutes, while they forge lifelong relationships offstage.
 Kim esteems OAP as the single most life-changing of all the extracurricular activities, and she is certain that OAP directors are superheroes unaware.
 Kim holds a Bachelor’s in Psychology from Texas A&M and a Master’s in Theatre from Texas A&M Commerce.
 She has the great honor of serving on the TTAO Core Values and Continuing Education committees, as well as having recently been named TTAO Treasurer-Elect.
 Kimy also serves TxETA as Communications Chair-Elect, a cherished opportunity to give back to the organization that built her confidence as a young director.
 Kimy’s dream job is to advocate full-time for Theatre in public schools, especially schools of impoverished, remote, rural, and underrepresented populations.

-Gary Davis - Board of Directors - Director-at-Large
+Greg Arp– Board of Directors – Director-at-Large (2026-2028)

-Joi L. Hughes – Board of Directors – Director-at-Large
+Joi L. Hughes – Board of Directors – Director-at-Large (2025-2027)

 Joi L. Hughes, M.A., is a passionate and experienced professional who has dedicated herself to the world of performing arts.
 She has had the pleasure of performing, adjudicating, and directing on various stages across the United States, honing her skills and sharing her love for the arts with others.
 With over 12 years of valuable educational experience, Joi has held titles such as Director of Theatre Arts for a Fine Arts Magnet and Solo/Head Theatre Arts Director/Educator.
 Her journey in the field culminated in her current role as a Theatre Arts Integration Educator, where she continues to inspire and guide aspiring artists.
 Joi's unwavering commitment to the arts is evident in her strong advocacy for young talents.
 She firmly believes that the experiences gained through participation in the UIL OAP (University Interscholastic League One Act Play) can have a profound and lasting impact on individuals' lives, nurturing their creativity and shaping their futures.